alexgignilliat/react-step-form/README.md

-A simple multi-step form created with React and Material UI
+A simple, multi-step form created with React and Material UI